bids-standard/bids-website/docs/blog/posts/bids-validator-2.0.md

 ## Background

-One of the primary goals of the BIDS validator was to make it easy to validate a BIDS dataset, regardless of the users's operating system.
+One of the primary goals of the BIDS validator was to make it easy to validate a BIDS dataset, regardless of the user's operating system.
 By using Javascript and hosting a web app that ran entirely in the user's browser, we were able to achieve this goal without requiring users to install anything.
 This decision was crucial to the success of the validator, which in turn was crucial to the success of BIDS.